 - Type 2 is a complete tear at the top of the labrum

-- Type 3 is a buckethandle tear, a piece of the labrum may become lodged in the joint space causing entrapment and irritation
+- Type 3 is a buckethandle tear, a piece of the labrum then potentially enters the joint space causing entrapment and irritation

-- Type 4 is a buckethandle tear that continues in the tendon of the biceps
+- Type 4 is a buckethandle tear that continues into the tendon of the biceps

-If surgery is necessary, the biceps tendon can be reattached by means of an anchor, often at a higher location in the shoulder.
-After surgery you will not be allowed to do much, if any, physical activity for 6 weeks in order for the anchor to grow back properly.
-Your movements must also be severely restricted and you will often spend large parts of the day in a sling.
-2 weeks after surgery some careful movement is allowed under the supervision of a physiotherapist.
-After 6 weeks you can gradually build up the strength and load capacity of the shoulder region again.
+Should surgery be necessary, the biceps tendon can be reattached using an anchor, often at a higher elevation in the shoulder.
+After surgery you will be allowed little or no loading for 6 weeks to allow the anchor to grow back in properly.
+Movements will also have to be severely restricted and you will often be in a sling for large parts of the day.
+2 weeks after surgery, some cautious movement is allowed under the supervision of a physical therapist.
+After 6 weeks the strength and capacity of the shoulder region will gradually be built up again.

 Rehabilitation after shoulder surgery takes a lot of effort and is quite intensive.
-It can take up to 12 months before you are back on a level that allows you to fully participate in your sport again.
-This takes a lot of willpower but also time.
-During the rehabilitation, there will always be small and sometimes big setbacks.
-Especially in certain phases, it will go slower than you had thought.
+It can take up to 12 months to get back to a level where you can fully participate in your sport.
+This takes a fair amount of willpower but also time.
+During rehabilitation there will always be small and sometimes large setbacks.
+Especially in certain phases it will be slower than you had thought beforehand.
 Patience is necessary.
-Our specialists will guide you through this process as best as they can and motivate you where necessary.
+Our specialists will guide and motivate you as much as possible during this process.
 Fysio Fitaal works with specialists in the field of shoulder rehabilitation.
-Because of this combination of expertise, extensive facilities and passion for physical therapy you have come to the right place.
+Through this combination of expertise, extensive facilities and passion for physical therapy, you have come to the right place.